cguzman18/CAP6671_Starcraft_AI_Bot/README.md

 -- May need to create the Map directory if the game has not been played

 2. Common Issues
-- Protobuf vesrion
+- Protobuf version
--- pip install protobuf==3.20.*
+-- pip install protobuf==3.2